anujs2099/rhce-sample-exams_1st-edition/lab5.md

 -  Project directory name is task9
 -  Use the inventory file & configuration file from lab1/task2
+-  Make ansible write logs to ./log directory in the current project directory
 -  Write a playbook as follows:
    - runs on all hosts